BKWLD/cloak/README.md

 - Using `cjs` module syntax for to make developing via yarn link simpler.
 I tried using `esm` package but it ran into issues with imports of imports.
 - Using [a fork](https://github.com/samsarahq/graphql-loader/pull/36) of `webpack-graphql-loader` to work around issues with the loader not being found from the root package.
 I think because it referenced some old and unecessary deps.
+- Use the `Page View` dataLayer event for firing Page View style tags from GTM